facelessuser/soupsieve/docs/src/markdown/api.md

 and does not currently look at the `doctype`.
 If in the future there is a need for stricter XHTML detection, this may change.

 -   HTML document types (HTML, HTML5) will have their tag names and attribute names treated without case sensitivity, like most browsers do.

 -   XML document types (including XHTML) will have their tag names and attribute names treated with case sensitivity.

 -   HTML5, XHTML and XML documents will have namespaces evaluated per the document's support (provided via the parser).
 Some additional configuration is required when using namespaces, see [Namespace](#namespaces) for more information.

-    !!! tip "Getting Proper Namespaces"
+    /// tip | Getting Proper Namespaces
     The `html5lib` parser provides proper namespaces for HTML5, but `lxml`'s HTML parser will not.
 If you need namespace support for HTML5, consider using `html5lib`.

     For XML, the `lxml-xml` parser (`xml` for short) will provide proper namespaces.
 It is generally suggested that `lxml-xml` is used to parse XHTML documents to take advantage of namespaces.
+    ///

 -   While attribute values are generally treated as case sensitive, HTML5 and HTML treat the `type` attribute special.
 The `type` attribute's value is always case insensitive.
 This is generally how most browsers treat `type`.
     If you need `type` to be sensitive, you can use the `s` flag: `#!css [type="submit" s]`.

 While Soup Sieve access is exposed through Beautiful Soup's API, Soup Sieve's API can always be imported and accessed directly for more controlled tag selection if needed.